matematikk-mooc/frontend/README.md

 ## Clone or download frontend project to local machine
-Clone the frontend from https://github.com/matematikk-mooc/frontend or download using your browser
+Clone the frontend from https://github.com/matematikk-mooc/frontend or download using your browser:
 ```
 git clone https://github.com/matematikk-mooc/frontend.git
 ```